The Rowney Trust

 • Jane Elizabeth Whitbread

-Charles Edward Samuel Whitbread also serves as trustee or chair of several other charitable organizations including The Wixamtree Trust, Southill Almshouse Charity, Gilchrist Educational Trust, The Friends of Elstow Abbey, Wild Life Foundation, and the Colonel W H Whitbread Charitable Trust.
+Charles Edward Samuel Whitbread also serves as trustee or chair of several other charitable organisations including The Wixamtree Trust, Southill Almshouse Charity, Gilchrist Educational Trust (chair from 2013), and the Colonel W H Whitbread Charitable Trust.

 No trustees receive any remuneration, payments or benefits from the charity.